-Whether you’re interested in collecting collect water samples or perhaps serving on a committee, there are many ways to help.
+Whether you’re interested in collecting water samples or serving on a committee or as a board member, there are many ways to help.
 Consider one of the opportunities listed below, or let us know how else you might be able to make a difference.

 - Join a committee